Teaching & Learning

 Once you have a descriptor for the pass standard, the challenge is to describe three standards that exceed this standard, at different levels.
 Often, writing the High Distinction standard is the easiest place to start, as this is where a description of the ideal performance is appropriate.
 This descriptor should include similar elements to the pass standard, albeit at a much higher expectation of how well they are done.
 It is also suitable to have additional elements.
 If you take the approach of writing the pass and then the high distinction standard descriptors, it can be helpful to then describe the distinction standard as what is not up to the HD level, and the credit either as what is not yet a DN, or what demonstrates a higher level of achievement than a pass.
 An alternative approach is to start with the credit - describing what a performance a step up from a pass looks like, then a step up from this to a DN, then a step up from this, to an HD.

 It is also important to describe the sort of performance or work that does not demonstrate achievement of the ILO being measured - the fail standard.
-This is best written to describe what the work does, rather than what it does not do - i.e., it should be written using positives as much as possible.
+This is best written to describe what the work does, rather than what it does not do - i.e., as much as possible, it should be written to describe what can be observed in the submission rather than what is missing.

 There is no 'single' approach to take when writing standards descriptors, but it is important that you moderate the rubric once it is complete, to be sure that it provides clarity for students, and for markers as well,